Foreign individuals and legal entities can purchase a property in Montenegro

 It is important to note that the bank can ask for various documents which prove the solvency of the buyer, however, obtaining such a loan in Montenegro is not complicated.

-Our lawyers in Montenegro can assist with the opening of bank accounts in this country.
+can assist with the opening of bank accounts in this country.
+We can also assist those who want to apply for citizenship in Montenegro

 The sale-purchase agreement when buying a Montenegrin property